digital-fabric/syntropy/README.md

   end
 end

-APIV1.new(Syntropy.env.open_db)
+export APIV1
 ```

-Basically, the return value of the module is a template or a resource that
+Basically, the exported value can be a template, a callable or a class that
 responds to the request.